tarikguney/katip/readme.md

 3. `katip destroy` Destroys all the history recorded.
 It also stops the application if it is still running.
 4. `katip pause` Pauses the app.
 5. `katip resume` Resumes the app with all the arguments passed initially when the app was first started.
-Command: katip watch
-The folderApp is an optional argument, and if not specified, the application will start watching and versioning the current directory.
-The other commands will work similar.

 ## Behind the Scenes